Version Control with Git

 • Describe purpose of .git directory

-• Let’s create a project folder in our home to look at the gas prices from last week.
+• Let’s create a project folder in our home to look at the house prices from last week.

 $ cd # going to home dir